AztecProtocol/aztec-packages/docs/docs/migration_notes.md

 ### [Aztec.nr] Make `TestEnvironment` unconstrained

 All of `TestEnvironment`'s functions are now `unconstrained`, preventing accidentally calling them in a constrained circuit, among other kinds of user error.
-Becuase they work with mutable references, and these are not allowed to cross the constrained <-> unconstrained barrier, tests that use `TestEnvironment` must also become `unconstrained`.
+Becuase they work with mutable references, and these are not allowed to cross the constrained/unconstrained barrier, tests that use `TestEnvironment` must also become `unconstrained`.
 The recommended practice is to make _all_ Noir tests and test helper functions be `unconstrained:

 ```diff
 #[test]